XinYangMTSU/CSCI1102-Intro-to-Computing/Chapter3.md

 https://web.stanford.edu/class/cs101/lecture02.html#/21
 </p>

-The Operating System load the program file from the file system (persistent storage).
+The OS load the program file from the file system (persistent storage).
 Copy machine code from persistent storage to RAM.
 Each program gets its own RAM.
-CPU starts "fetch/decode/execute/store" machine cycle.
+The OS starts CPU to run "fetch/decode/execute/store" machine cycle.

 When you think your computer is running many programs at once, in reality, its the operating system that’s quickly switching between programs, sharing that CPU for fractions of a second.